 The essence of using X-rays in implant identification

 Just as different people will have different dental formulas, every dental implant is created uniquely with various threads, appearance, shape, and taper.
 Once an implant is inserted into a patient’s mouth, it becomes increasingly difficult to know what type or brand the implant is without the help of the dentist who placed it.
 Without this information, it becomes tough to purchase the right parts for servicing of the implant.
 Each implant comes with its unique replacement parts and pieces and just like you cannot decide to fit your Mercedes with Ford pieces, it is not advisable to service your implants using just any parts you come across.
-Good quality implant parts and pieces can be purchased at Vita Family Dentist Care.
+Good quality implant parts and pieces can be purchased at Vita Family Dental Care.

 - Whether any additional systems are required